nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_data_module.md

 * Describe best practices for sharing open data

 # Module Outline

-Learning Objectives

-Definitions

 Lesson 1: What is Open Data?

 Lesson 2: Benefits of Open Data

 Lesson 3: Responsible Open Data

 Lesson 4: CARE & FAIR Principles

 Lesson 5: Planning for Open Data

 Lesson 6: Sharing Open Data

-References

 # Suggested Resources
 *Interested in exploring ‘Open Data’ while we develop the module?
 Here are some resources to get you started:*